bennyvdhoogen/development-standards/docusaurus/docs/frontend/Testing/accessibility.md

  }
 ```
 ### on a mobile app?
-- For Android apps, employ the Accessibility Scanner app, and for iOS apps, activate the Xcode Accessibility Inspector within Xcode.
-These tools offer insights into unlabeled elements, clipped text, color contrast levels, and text size.
+- [ ] For Android apps, employ the Accessibility Scanner app, and for iOS apps, activate the Xcode Accessibility Inspector within Xcode.
+  - [ ] check for unlabeled elements
+  - [ ] check for clipped text
+  - [ ] check the color contrast levels
+  - [ ] check the text size
-- Follow the tips and tricks provided on [Mobile A11y](https://mobilea11y.com/).
+- [ ] Follow the tips and tricks provided on [Mobile A11y](https://mobilea11y.com/).
-- Utilize a screen reader to assess the element order in your app.
+- [ ] Utilize a screen reader to assess the element order in your app.
 For Android, you can use TalkBack, and for iOS, employ VoiceOver.
-- Utilize [Appium](http://appium.io/docs/en/latest/) to develop a test suite for a mobile app, incorporating accessibility testing.
+- [ ] Utilize [Appium](http://appium.io/docs/en/latest/) to develop a test suite for a mobile app, incorporating accessibility testing.

 ### on a non-web application?
-- Refer to the guidance provided in [Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/#introduction) for additional tips and tricks.
+- [ ] Refer to the guidance provided in [Applying WCAG 2.2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/#introduction) for additional tips and tricks.

 ## What to avoid?
 Incorporate accessibility into the core design of your application rather than treating it as an add-on feature.